doombubbles/powers-in-shop/LATEST.md

-- Fixed for BTD6 v49
+- Fixed for BTD6 v50, shop versions of the new pro powers will be added in a subsequent update